SSHFS: Mount Remote File Systems on Linux & Windows

 Step 1: Create Mount Point

-Step 2: Mount the Remote File System Using SSHFS
+Step 2: Mount Remote File System Using SSHFS

-Mount the remote file system to the created mount point using the SSHFS tool:
+Mount the remote file system to the mount point created in the previous step.
+Use the following SSHFS syntax:

-Enter the login password when requested if using password authentication.
-If the remote server uses SSH key authorization, provide the path of the private key.
+If the remote server uses password authentication, enter the password when requested.
+If it uses SSH key authorization, provide the path to the private key using the IdentityFile option.
 For example:

-• The allow_other option allows access to users other than root.
+• allow_other.
+Allows access to users other than root.

-For a comprehensive list of available options, run:
+For a comprehensive list of available options, enter:

 sshfs -h